kk69njit/TapStarters/README.md

 Tap Starters is an android app that recreates a simple idle tapping game, using the thematics of Pokemon.

-Time spent: 6 hours spent in total
+Time spent: 5-6 hours spent in total

 ## Required Features

 The following **required** functionality is completed:

 - [X] **User can see a number displayed on the screen.
 The number starts at 0.**
-- [ ] **User can tap on a button to see the number displayed increase by 1.**
+- [X] **User can tap on a button to see the number displayed increase by 1.**

 The following **optional** features are implemented:

 - [X] User can exchange number of taps accumulated for upgrades.
 In this app, they are evolutions of the starting pokemon.
-      - Base Pokemon starts at 0.
+  * Base Pokemon starts at 0.
-      - First evolution is at 100.
+  * First evolution is at 100.
 This also makes the tap count go up by 2 per tap.
-      - Second evolution is at 250.
+  * Second evolution is at 250.
 This also makes the tap count go up by 5 per tap.
-      - Shiny transformation is at 1000.
+  * Shiny transformation is at 1000.
 This also makes the tap count go up by 10 per tap.
 - [X] Customize the app with a theme.

 The following **additional** features are implemented: